 Release Modification 15.1(1)SY This command was modified.
 It was integrated into Cisco IOS Release 15.1(1)SY.
 Cisco IOS XE Release 3.2SE This command was integrated into Cisco IOS XE Release 3.2SE.
-Usage Guidelines The "same LSA" is defined as an advertising router ID.
-We suggest than or equal to the hold-interval of the hol LSA instance that contains the same LSA ID number, LSA type, and you keep the milliseconds value of the timers lsa arrival command less value of the timers throttle lsa command.
-Examples This example customizes OSPF LSA throttling so that the start interval is 200 millisecor is 10,000 milliseconds, and the maximum interval is 45,000 milliseconds.
-The minimum instances of receiving the same LSA is 2000 milliseconds. router ospf 1 log-adjacency-changes timers throttle 1sa 200 10000 45000 timers 1sa arrival 2000 network 10.10.4.0 0.0.0.255 area 24 network 10.10.24.0 0.0.0.255 area 24 This example customizes IPv6 OSPF LSA throttling so that the start interval is 500 milliseconds, 1 interval is 1,000 milliseconds, and the maximum interval is 10,000 milliseconds. ipv6 router ospf 1 log-adjacency-changes timers throttle lsa 500 100( 0 10000 Related Commands Command Description show ipv6 ospf Displays information about OSPF for IPv6 routing processes. timers lsa arrival Sets the minimum interval at which the software accepts the same LSA from OSPF neighbors.
+Usage Guidelines advertising router ID.
+We suggest LSA instance that contains the same LSA ID number, LSA type, and you keep the milliseconds value of the timers lsa arrival command less value of the timers throttle lsa command.
+Examples This example customizes OSPF LSA throttling so that the start interval is 200 milliseconds, the hold interval is 10,000 milliseconds, and the maximum interval is 45,000 milliseconds.
+The minimum interval between instances of receiving the same LSA is 2000 milliseconds. router ospf 1 log-adjacency-changes timers throttle lsa 200 10000 45000 timers lsa arrival 2000 network 10.10.4.0 0.0.0.255 area 24 network 10.10.24.0 0.0.0.255 area 24 This example customizes IPv6 OSPF LSA throttling so that the start interval is 500 milli interval is 1,000 milliseconds, and the maximum interval is 10,000 milliseconds. ipv6 router ospf 1 log-adjacency-changes timers throttle lsa 500 1000 10000 Related Commands Command Description show ipv6 ospf Displays information about OSPF for IPv6 routing processes. timers lsa arrival Sets the minimum interval at which the software accepts the same LSA from OSPF neighbors.